isomerpages/singhealth-ermcs/_speakers/Speakers Bio.md

 Olivia Jensen is Lead Scientist at the Institute for the Public Understanding of Risk at the National University of Singapore where she heads the Environment and Climate research pillar.
 She is an economist and public policy scholar specialising in risk perceptions and communications, with a focus on risks linked to climate change, water and the intersection between health and environment.
 At IPUR, she partners with government agencies and international organisations to develop and deliver research projects with policy impact.
 Prior to joining IPUR, she was based at the LKY School of Public Policy.
 Olivia holds a PhD from the London School of Economics and a BA from Oxford University.
 She has lived and worked throughout Asia, including in China, Japan and India, and has been resident in Singapore since 2011.

 ![](/images/prof-ong.PNG)
+A/Prof Ong Biauw Chi is the Group Chief Risk Officer of SingHealth and is a Senior Consultant of Anaesthesiology at SingHealth.
+She was the Head of Anaesthesiology, SGH from 2009 – 2014 and completed her fellowship training in Cardiac Anaesthesia, including Transesophageal Echocardiography training in Massachusetts General Hospital  and  Boston  Children's Hospital.
+She was also the   team   lead   in   the separation of the Nepalese Craniopagus twins (2001) and the Iranian Craniopagus twins (2003).

+A College Master in Duke-NUS, A/Prof Ong is deeply interested in teaching, mentoring and training junior doctors, including medical students in both Yong Loo Lin School of Medicine and Duke-NUS Graduate Medical School, anaesthesia trainees and other medical officers and registrars.
+She was named best mentor by SingHealth trainees and continues to be involved in teaching via the use of simulations and various pedagogy methods.
+She was involved in kick-starting a post basic peri-anaesthesia course for nurses with NYP to further advance the role and professional development of nurses in anaesthesia.

+A/Prof Ong actively supports research and has held several NMRC grants to date.
+She was awarded the Public Administration Silver Medal in the National Day Awards, 2013 and the National Medical Excellence award for National Outstanding Clinical Quality Activist in 2014.

+As the first Chairman of the Medical Board of Sengkang General Hospital, A/Prof Ong Biauw Chi was actively involved in the planning, development and operations of SKH until July 2021.
+During the COVID-19 pandemic, A/Prof Ong led the hospital in its fight against COVID-19 and contributed towards the national initiatives aimed at containing the COVID-19 outbreak within the S11 migrant worker dormitories.
+She was one of the eight women named “Woman of the Year” by Her World in 2020.

 ![](/images/mr-chaudhry.png)
 Ali has over 35 years insurance industry experience and started his career in the London and Lloyd’s insurance markets.